← Back to blog

 The local tools are the key differentiator.
 When an agent calls deny_encrypt, the encryption happens on the agent's machine using the deny-sh npm package.
 No API call.
 No network request.
 The plaintext never leaves the process.

 This matters for compliance (GDPR, SOC 2, HIPAA) and it matters for trust.
 If your agent handles customer data, you need to be able to say: "the data was encrypted before it left the machine."
-With deny.sh's local MCP tools, that's provably true.
+With deny.sh's local MCP tools, the encryption call happens in the agent's own process with no network request.

 Add deniable encryption to your agent in 30 seconds.